openstack/oslo.rootwrap/README.rst

 ``ip: IpNetnsExecFilter, ip, root``

-Calling oslo-rootwrap from OpenStack services
+Calling rootwrap from OpenStack services
 =============================================

 The `oslo.processutils` library ships with a convenience `execute()` function